Italosayan/P-P-P/README.md

 Self Exciting Point Processes(SEPP) models are built with this behavior in mind.
 This is an open source implementation of SEPP technology for police departments.

 ## How to use it?
-1.Find crime date of your city.
+1.Find crime data of your city.
+[Example](https://data-rpdny.opendata.arcgis.com/datasets/rpd-part-i-crime-2011-to-present)

 2.Import to R studio.